64blit/xyz3d.js-examples/README.md

   z-index: 2;
 }

-.XYZ3d-close-btn span {
-  position: absolute;
-  bottom: 50%;
-  right: 50%;
-  transform: translate(50%, 50%);
-}

-.XYZ3d-close-btn:hover {
-  cursor: pointer;
-  transition: background-color 100ms linear;
-  background-color: #898989;
-}

-/* The hide and show selectors for the popup dom element */ .XYZ3d-visible {
+/* The selectors to hide and show the popup dom element */

+.XYZ3d-visible {
   z-index: 2 !important;
   opacity: 1;